 Predictive Analytics in Zanzibar

 In partnership with the Belgian Development Agency Enabel in Zanzibar, we have used machine learning and national digital community health program data to develop an algorithm to predict a pregnant woman’s risk of stillbirth upon their registration into the program.
 For mothers at risk, the app prompts the Community Health Workers to provide tailored care to support the woman to deliver in a health facility and decrease risk of a stillbirth.
-This program has provided valuable learnings to inform how we can further personalize care across our work.
+This program has provided valuable learnings to inform how we can further personalize care across our work, find out more here.